NickBot-dev/post-install-config/README.md

 </p>
 <p>
  Help Topics are used to categorize incoming tickets based on the type of issue or request.
-They improve ticket organization, automate workflow, and streamline support processes from the moment a ticket is created.
-Help Topics organize Ticket Categorization, Automation of Ticket Handling, Customized User Experience, Routing & Escalation, Reporting & Metrics.
+They improve ticket organization, help automate workflow, and streamline support processes from the moment a ticket is created.
+Help Topics also organize ticket categorization, automation of ticket handling, customized user experience, routing & escalation, reporting & metrics.
 </p>
 <br />